Hargrave Military Academy: History

 The first African-American cadets were admitted to Hargrave in summer 1971 after the board of trustees passed a resolution that Hargrave would not consider race, color, or country of origin in its admission or employment policy and Colonel Vernon T. Lankford signed the Civil Rights Agreement.
 Andrew Ballen became the first black battalion commander in 1991.

-With enrollment at 586 for the 1970-1971 academic year, the Hargrave Corps of Cadets was organized into two battalions led by a Corps Commander with the rank of cadet colonel.
+With enrollment at 586 for the 1970–1971 academic year, the Hargrave Corps of Cadets was organized into two battalions led by a Corps Commander with the rank of cadet colonel.
 Since 1971, the HMA Corps of Cadets has remained as a single battalion; its commander is a Cadet Lieutenant Colonel.
-Female cadets were admitted for the first time in the 1975-1976 year, and Geri Lou Huizinga and Lynn Emerson became the first women to graduate from HMA in 1976.
+Female cadets were admitted for the first time in the 1975–1976 year, and Geri Lou Huizinga and Lynn Emerson became the first women to graduate from HMA in 1976.
 Hargrave made the transition back to an all-male school in the early 2000s; the last female cadets graduated in 2009.

 In 1981, the school presented for the first time the General Douglas MacArthur Award; the first cadet to receive it was Henry A. Haymes.
 That same year, school officials turned down the request to film on campus by the producers of the movie Taps, due to disagreements with film's plot and opposition to the producers’ request to erect a wall around the front of the campus.

 A four-week summer program began in 2009.
 In September, Hargrave celebrated the school's 100th founders day under the leadership of Colonel Wheeler L. Baker.
+In 2021, a Hargrave graduate made history as the Honorable Sloan D. Gibson, HMA Class of 1971, returned as the first alumnus to serve as President of Hargrave.

 Organization

-Hargrave Military Academy is governed by a board of trustees.
-Many members of the board are alumni and community leaders.
-HMA created a charitable foundation to allow philanthropists an opportunity to make gifts to the school.
+Hargrave Military Academy is governed by a board of trustees, who together with the President act as the governors of the school.
+Hargrave created a charitable foundation to allow philanthropists an opportunity to make gifts to the school.
+Thirteen men have led Hargrave as President since its foundation, while the first leader, Charles R. Warren, held the title of Headmaster.